IguanaBob/AdventOfCode2025/Day01/README.md

 -flop2 aoc2025.dsk -keepaspect -snapsize 560x420
 ```

+Screenshots from MAME:

 ![Apple DOS 3.3 Start screen 1](dos1.png) ![Apple DOS 3.3 Start screen 2](dos2.png)

+It lacks some of the charm of an old CRT display, but it works.

 #### Using DOS